hashicorp/terraform-provider-azurerm/website/docs/r/virtual_machine_configuration_policy_assignment.html.markdown

 * `id` - The ID of the Virtual Machine Configuration Policy Assignment.

-* `compliance_status` - A value indicating compliance status of the machine for the assigned Guest Configuration.

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions: